Diseases Search

 • Birth control pills: These may impact your hormones and your discharge.

-• Cervical cancer: A serious ailment where cancer cells develop in the cervix and cause extraordinary discharge.
+• Cervical cancer: A serious ailment where cancer cells develop in the cervix and cause abnormal discharge.

 • Diabetes: Having diabetes can make you more susceptible to infections, including Leucorrhoea.